 Registration Deadline: January 1, 2023.
 If a minimum registration is not met by this date the course may be cancelled/rescheduled.
 Registration will remain open after this date space permitting.

-Because this program is experiential, initiatory, and approximates a live ritual circle, regular participation or follow-up is required.
+Because this program is experiential, initiatory, and approximates a live ritual circle, regular participation and follow-up is required.
+Participants are expected to regularly attend classes in-full.
+Absences should be infrequent and for major life events, illness, emergencies or rare alternative events.
+Otherwise, we show respect and consideration to the spirits who come to share their wisdom, healing blessings, and guidance by showing up ourselves.
 Please only register with a good-faith intention to commit to the entire program.

 On-line classes will use the Zoom conferencing platform, accessible from computers, tablets, or phones.
 Technology permitting – classes will be recorded and available for a two-week period after each class.
-As this course depends on group cohesion and skill development, keeping up with the classes is required and participants are asked to attend live whenever possible.
+Recordings are not a substitute for attendance.